2012 United States Senate election in Minnesota: Campaign

 The Independence Party of Minnesota did not plan to run a candidate in the general election.
 Party chairman Mark Jenkins said in November 2011 that he saw the Senate election as "a distraction from having our best and brightest engaged in state legislative races".
 At the party's convention in June 2012, neither candidate was endorsed.
 Williams won a majority of the votes and came within two votes of the required 60% needed for the party's endorsement.
-He proceeded with his run for the Senate but the party focused its attention on state legislative races.
+He proceeded with his Senate campaign but the party focused on state legislative races.